bellingcat/uniform-timezone/README.md

 To add a new fixer you need:
 1. edit [manifest.json](source/manifest.json) `content_scripts` and `web_accessible_resources` to include wildcards for the platform and reference a new content-script file
 2. JS logic in the content-script file: see the example for [twitter](source/js/timezone-fixers/twitter.js).
 Feel free to add additional CSS if needed.
+3. If the platform is archivable on archive.org try to add your fixer there as well (see the example for twitter in manifest.json)
 4. Test and make a PR with screenshots/notes on implementation if needed

 #### Manually